Kyle Edmund: 2021: Injury, hiatus due to surgery

+2022: Comeback at Wimbledon in mixed doubles & Washington in singles

 Edmund made his return at the mixed doubles event of the 2022 Wimbledon Championships, partnering Olivia Nicholls, losing in the first round.
 He made his return to singles in Washington of the same year, winning his first singles match back in straight sets against qualifier Yosuke Watanuki.
 He lost to 16th seed and compatriot Dan Evans in the second round.

-2023: Australian Open comeback
+At the 2022 US Open he used also protected ranking but lost to fifth seed and eventual finalist Casper Ruud.

+2023-25: Back to the ITF circuit, retirement

-At the 2023 Australian Open he was able to compete in the singles tournament via protected ranking, but lost in the first round to Jannik Sinner.
+At the 2023 Australian Open he was able to compete in the singles tournament via protected ranking, but lost in the first round to 15th seed Jannik Sinner.

+He used his protected ranking to enter the main draw of the 2023 Miami Open where he also lost in the first round to Wu Yibing.

+In April 2023, he entered a Futures ITF event in Santa Margherita di Pula due to lack of matches.

+Next he entered the main draws directly via protected ranking at the clay court tournaments, the 2023 BMW Open, the 2023 Mutua Madrid Open and the 2023 Italian Open.
+He withdrew from the 2023 French Open due to a wrist injury.

+In June 2024, he returned to his home Slam 2024 Wimbledon Championships after four years of absence in singles and six in men's doubles to play with compatriot Oliver Crawford.

+In September 2024, Edmund reached his first ATP Challenger Tour semi-final since 2019 at the Columbus Challenger, defeating three players ranked higher than him, before losing to eventual champion Naki Nakagawa.

+He reached the final at the Nottingham Challenger II in July 2025, losing to fellow Briton Jack Pinnington Jones in straight sets.
+That proved to be Edmund's final professional tennis match as he announced his retirement on 18 August 2025.

 Playing style

-Edmund is an offensive baseliner.
+Edmund was an offensive baseliner.
 Edmund possesses a western forehand grip, on which he can generate a huge amount of power and spin.
 His forehand has been described by Mats Wilander as "the best in the business".
 Edmund uses his forehand to dominate rallies and can also hit winners from anywhere on the court.
 Edmund's forehand is nicknamed as "fearhand".
 Edmund's game is also backed up by a powerful serve and solid two-handed backhand, both of which have shown improvement recently.
 Notable weaknesses of Edmund's game are his fitness and movement, but these have also improved in recent years, demonstrated by his deeper runs at Grand Slams.

+Performance timeline

+Singles

+Current through the 2025 French Open.